 In terms of actually watering the plants, try and avoid doing regular small watering and instead water less regularly but much deeper.
 This allows the water to really seep down into the soil, helping to establish stronger, deeper roots which assist in keeping your plants healthy.
 This doesn’t work for all plant types as some can’t cope with being ‘drowned’ so do read up on the specifics, but for most deep-rooted plants it works really well.

 Another great way to reduce your water use is to group your plants by their watering needs.
 This means that plants that like a deep watering can still have that occur without having to waste water on nearby light-drinking plants.
 This is also excellent as it means you only have to water some parts of your garden each time, which is always a bonus (particularly if you have a large garden!).

 6. Avoid sprinklers

 If you are using an irrigation system make sure you change the setting seasonally to make sure you’re not over watering in winter or under watering in summer.
-You can also find great ideas and tools on the Garden Aware website if you want to know how installing and using a soaker hose can benefit you much more than a sprinkler can.
 If possible also install a sensor to avoid the system coming on after it has rained, or when the soil doesn’t need any additional watering.
 If you don’t have a sensor make sure to switch your system off when it has been raining!